-- ✓ Helps to implement the RTP SCS/APS and/or State priorities - ✓ Involves a coordinated approach to integrating land use and transportation in all phases of project planning and implementation. - Demonstrate how the project will support or align with the region's Regional Early Action Planning (REAP) grant investments or other regional planning or implementation efforts.
+- ✓ Helps to implement the RTP SCS/APS and/or State priorities - ✓ Involves a coordinated approach to integrating land use and transportation in all phases of project planning and implementation.

+Demonstrate how the project will support or align with the region's Regional Early Action Planning (REAP)3 grant investments or other regional planning or implementation efforts.
 REAP 2.0 seeks to accelerate infill housing development, reduce Vehicle Miles Traveled (VMT), increase housing supply at all affordability levels, affirmatively further fair housing, and facilitate the implementation of adopted regional and local plans to achieve these goals.
-Eligible uses include projects that invest in infrastructure to expand active transportation and fund and implement parking and transportation demand management programs or ordinances. - Describe how the project aligns with state housing policies and goals by serving a community within 1⁄2 mile of a transit station or stop that has received a positive Prohousing Designation Program score, certified by HCD.
+Eligible uses include projects that invest in infrastructure to expand active transportation and fund and implement parking and transportation demand management programs or ordinances.